buffos/go-aade/README.md

-# go-mydata
+# go-aade
-A golang implementation of aade myData service of the greek goverment.
+A golang implementation of aade services of the greek goverment.